Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 # Introduction to BLE GATT reverse engineering.

-My goal for this project was very concrete, so a lot of the details are left unexplored (for now).
+My goal for this project was quite specific, leaving many details unexplored (for now).
 This post aims to be a quick reference for my future self, and to hopefully help anyone else who might be interested in doing something similar.

 No security is bypassed, no exciting exploits are used, and no dangerous backdoors are found.
 We will simply connect to the device and determine how it